Neoserica yangjiapingensis

 Neoserica yangjiapingensis is a species of beetle of the family Scarabaeidae.
-It is found in China (Yunnan).
+It is found in Yunnan, China.

 Description

 Adults reach a length of about 8 mm.
 They have a light reddish brown, oblong body.
 The antennae are yellow and the dorsal surface is dull and nearly glabrous, except for a few long erect setae on the elytra.

 Etymology

-The species is named after its type locality, Yangjiaping.
+The species is named after its type locality, Yangjiaping in Lushui, Yunnan.